23 missing after migrant boat sinks off Florida during Hurricane Ian, U.S. official says

 The U.S. Coast Guard retweeted Slosar's tweet, adding that it too is searching for the missing.

-Ian's "extremely dangerous" eyewall was moving onshore in southwest Florida late Wednesday morning, just hours after it grew into a Category 4 storm.
-It was packing sustained winds of 155 mph — making it just shy of a Category 5 hurricane, which is the most powerful storm possible.
+Ian made landfall near Cayo Costa, Florida, on Wednesday as a major Category 4 storm — the second-strongest possible category on the Saffir-Simpson Hurricane Wind Scale, according to the National Hurricane Center.

-Ian's eyewall was moving onshore at Sanibel and Captiva islands and is forecast to make landfall Wednesday afternoon before moving over central Florida late Wednesday and Thursday, according to forecasters.
+The storm strengthened Wednesday over the Gulf of Mexico as it moved toward Florida, with maximum sustained winds of 150 mph.

-"Ian will cause catastrophic storm surge, winds, and flooding in the Florida peninsula soon," the National Hurricane Center said in its 11 a.m. advisory.
+"Ian will cause catastrophic storm surge, winds, and flooding in the Florida peninsula soon," the National Hurricane Center said.
 By early afternoon, hurricane conditions were spreading across parts of southwestern Florida, the center said.

 Cruise lines are canceling trips and rerouting ships because of the hurricane.